MinhazurRahman900/Personal_Diary/README.md

 # Personal_Diary

-#THIS PROJECT IS A CLASS WORK.
+# THIS PROJECT IS A CLASS WORK.
 SO, TILL JUNE 2023, THIS PROJECT WILL BE CLOSED.
-PLEASE DON'T SEND ANY POLL REQUEST.
-BUT WE WILL APPRICIATE COMMENTS
+PLEASE DON'T SEND ANY PULL REQUESTS.
+BUT WE YOUR VALUABLE APPRICIATE COMMENTS AND YOU CAN SHARE YOUR IDEAS

 Our goal is to create a terminal-based personal diary in C language that prioritizes security and user management.
 The diary will be stored in a binary file that is divided into two parts.